storagebit/lure/README.md

 Quite simple actually.
 Just download the binary from here and run it on your MDS or OSS.

-Or `git clone https://github.com/storagebit/lure/` and `cd` into the `bin` subfolder where you find the binary or build and compile it from the source in the `src` directory.
+Or `git clone https://github.com/storagebit/lure/` and `cd` into the `bin` directory where you find the binary or build and compile it from the source in the `src` directory.
 The choice is yours.

 ## How to use it
-Also quite simple
+Also, quite simple.
 ```
 $ ./lure -h
 Usage of ./lure: